Preparing Small Businesses for the New Corporate Transparency Act Reporting

 • State, tribal, or foreign jurisdiction of formation;

-For each beneficial owner, you need the following:
+For each beneficial owner:

 • Full legal name;